slowjams/Pro-ASP.NET-Core/z13-URL Routing.md

 ![alt text](./zImages/13-4.png "Title")

-## Adding the Routing Middleware and Defining an Endpoint

 In ASP.NET Core 3, routing is consisted of two processes: Endpoint Selection and Endpoint Invoke

 ![alt text](./zImages/13-5.png "Title")